BirjuVachhani/birju.dev/content/posts/burying-the-hatchet-of-build-runner-once-and-for-all.md

 flutter packages run build_runner build --delete-conflicting-outputs
 ```

-I don't need to ask whether you're familiar with this command or not as this point.
+I don't need to ask whether you're familiar with this command or not at this point.
 If you're not, you wouldn't be reading this!
 This is the command that does all the code generation.
-But I gotta admit that this is very lengthy command to remember!
+But I gotta admit that this is a very long command to remember!
 Even if you succeed in that, it's very exhausting to type this command several times a day as being a Flutter developer.
 I am kind of lazy to do it manually over and over!
 It kind of feels stupid to me!

 That brought me here.
 It got me thinking of some ways to avoid typing it or remembering it in the first place.
 You might be thinking that why not use aliases.
-For a linux or Mac system, it is very easy to set and use aliases.
+For a Linux or Mac system, it is very easy to set and use aliases.
 You define a nice little alias for this command and use that instead of typing the whole command.

 ```shell
 alias build_runner='flutter packages run build_runner build --delete-conflicting-outputs'